Pandora’s interactive voice ads now unlock premium audio features

-Pandora is expanding the scope of its interactive voice-based advertising today, launching the service in beta for more listeners and advertisers, while adding a new tool that enables free users to access premium features when they use their voice.
+Pandora is expanding the scope of its interactive voice-based advertising today, launching the service in beta for more listeners and advertisers while adding a new tool that enables free users to access premium features when they use their voice.

-The launch comes as audio-streaming platforms and advertisers seek new ways to monetize listeners through deeper engagement which is also easier to measure.
+The launch comes as audio-streaming platforms and advertisers seek new ways to monetize listeners through deeper engagement, which is also easier to measure.

-Pandora, which was acquired by SiriusXM for $3.5 billion nearly two years ago, launched an early-stage pilot for interactive voice ads back in December, designed to bring two-way engagement to brands.
+Pandora, which was acquired by SiriusXM for $3.5 billion nearly two years ago, launched an early-stage pilot for interactive voice ads back in December that was designed to bring two-way engagement to brands.
 For example, an advertiser trying to sell beds could ask the user whether they would like to hear tips on how to get a good night’s sleep, to which the listener could respond “yes” or “no.”

 Now, however, Pandora will allow users to unlock on-demand music search with their voice, a feature that is usually reserved for those on a paid subscription.